-Children begin getting their first set of teeth around 6 months of age and around 6 or 7 start to lose their first set of teeth and get their adult teeth.
+Children begin getting their first set of teeth around 6 months of age, and around age 6 or 7 they start to lose their first set of teeth and get their adult teeth.
 Pediatric dentistry addresses oral health needs of infants up to children in their teen years.
-Taking care of the teeth even at a very early age can set the stage for a lifetime of good oral health.
+Taking care of the teeth even at a very early age sets the stage for a lifetime of good oral health.

 Pediatric dentistry begins at the earliest ages with infant oral health exams where inheritable risk factors such as high propensity for cavities in parents are discussed.
 Periodic teeth cleanings and fluoride treatments keep developing children’s teeth healthy.
 Repair of cavities or defects in developing teeth may also be necessary.

-In addition to taking care of cleanings and filling cavities, pediatric dentistry involves counseling parents on developing good oral hygiene habits in children such as brushing and flossing and avoiding those habits with long term consequences such as thumb sucking.
+In addition to taking care of cleanings and filling cavities, it’s very motivating for the kids to have members of the dental team review with them how to brush and floss their teeth.
+Pediatric dentistry also involves counseling parents on developing good oral hygiene habits in children such as brushing and flossing and avoiding habits with long term consequences such as thumb-sucking.
 Monitoring and early intervention can also help make issues involving teeth straightening or improper bite development less complicated to correct in the long term.

-Outside of keeping good care of developing teeth, a pediatric dentist possesses special skills in working with younger patients who are not always content to sit in the exam chair and calmly have a difficult procedure completed.
-They realize that you can’t related to young patients as just small adults.
-Specialized care is required when working with pediatric patients.
-Our office features specialized equipment for caring for smaller patients.
+Outside of keeping good care of developing teeth, Dr. Smith and Dr. Rackley possess special skills in working with younger patients who are not always content to sit in the exam chair and calmly have a difficult procedure completed.
+Specialized care may be required when working with pediatric patients.

-If you have a youngster in your family, getting them regular dental care is vital to ensuring they develop healthy teeth that will last a lifetime.
+If you have youngsters in your family, getting them regular dental care is vital to ensuring they develop healthy teeth that will last a lifetime.
 Establishing routines to keep teeth healthy and happy now will result in strong oral health habits that follow them well into adulthood.
-Make an appointment to come by our office to see our dentist and talk about how our pediatric dentistry can help.
+Make an appointment to come by our office to see one of our dentists and talk about how we can help.